Silvia Monfort: Tragedienne

-Over nearly five decades, Monfort performed a wide range of classical and modern works, with the Tréteaux, at festivals, in private theaters and later in her Carré.
-She appeared in five productions of Phèdre for stage and television.
-Her repertoire included works by Racine and Corneille and she performed Sophocles' Electra in unconventional venues, such as the "trou des Halles" in Paris in 1970.
+Between 1945 and 1989, Monfort appeared in a number of classical and modern works by writers such as Racine, Corneille, Sophocles and Ibsen.
+She performed the role of Phèdre in five separate productions.

 She acted in plays and theatrical adaptations by Maurice Clavel, such as The Isle of Goats and The Noon Terrace.
 She was directed by Roger Planchon at Villeurbanne in 1959 in Love's Second Surprise and by Luchino Visconti in Paris in 1961 in 'Tis Pity She's a Whore, alongside Alain Delon and Romy Schneider.
 She made appearances in Summer and Smoke (1953) and Suddenly, Last Summer (1965) by Tennessee Williams.
 She portrayed the Sphinx of Cocteau's The Infernal Machine in festivals and on television with Claude Giraud in 1963.
 She was The Respectful Prostitute of Jean-Paul Sartre (1965) and The Duchess of Malfi alongside Raf Vallone (1981).

 At her theatre, Carré Thorigny, she helped launch the career of Bernard Giraudeau, who debuted in Tom Eyen's Why Doesn't Anna's Dress Want to Come off (1974).
 She also appeared in The Oresteia (1962) and The Persians of Aeschylus (1984).
 She portrayed Lucrezia Borgia in Victor Hugo (1975), Marguerite de Bourgogne in The Tower of Nesle by Alexandre Dumas, père (1986), Alarica in The Evil Is Spreading (1963), Maid in Jacques Audiberti (1971) and Ethel in The Rosenbergs Should Not Die (1968) by Alain Decaux.
 She took on Ionesco with Jacques, or the Submission (1971), When We Dead Awaken by Henrik Ibsen (1976) and The Lady from the Sea (1977).
-To celebrate the centenary of Cocteau's birth, she appeared for the last time on the Vaugirard stage in The Two Ways in 1989.
+To celebrate the centenary of Cocteau's birth, she made her final appearance on the Vaugirard stage in The Two Ways in 1989.